 - Be nurturing, hold your new baby.
 No matter what you have heard, there is no way you can spoil an infant.
 Babies need to be held, rocked, talked to and gazed at.
 All of these bonding behaviors will help build a strong attachment with your child.
 These behaviors will also promote healthy development by providing the experiences necessary for your baby to continue to grow and develop.

 - Baby exercise.
 Yes, this is a real thing.
 Look into age-appropriate play and physical activities for your infant.
-Tummy time and other activities that promote development are important for your baby.
+Tummy time while awake and other activities that promote development are important for your baby.
 This is also a great opportunity for you to continue to share positive experiences with your baby.

 - Build a positive support system.
 Ever heard the saying, "It takes a village to raise a child"?
 This is true for you and for your baby.
 While you will be the primary caregiver and attachment figure the more help you have from positive and nurturing family and friends the better.
 A sense of community and support is important for you and for your baby.
 Don't be afraid to reach out to your friends and family for support, ultimately this will be best for you and your baby.
-It is only in modern-day society that babies are expected to be cared for solely by one or two parents.

 For More Information

 - Talk to your child's pediatrician.
 They can help you to understand your child's mental, physical and emotional milestones.

 - Read the book Touchpoints: Birth to Three: Your Child's Emotional and Behavioral Development (2006) by T. Berry Brazelton.